mdn/content/files/en-us/web/api/structuredclone/index.md

 ### Return value

-The returned `clonedValue` is a clone of the original passed `value`, with transfered values for items passed in the `transfer` array.
+The returned value is a clone of the original passed `value`, with transfered values for items passed in the `transfer` array.

 ### Exceptions